gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to the `/v1/webapi/find`.
 Teleport proxies use their access to heartbeat data to drive the rollout and modulate the `/v1/webapi/find` response given the host UUID.

-Rollouts are specified as interdependent groups of hosts, selected by SSH resource or instance label query.
+Rollouts are specified as interdependent groups of hosts, selected by upgrade group identifier.
-A host is eligible to upgrade if the seleciton query returns true.
+A host is eligible to upgrade if the upgrade group identifier matches, set in teleport.yaml:
-Instance labels are a new feature introduced by this RFD that may be used when SSH service is not running or it is undesirable to reuse SSH labels:

 ```
 teleport:
-  labels:
-    environment: staging
+  upgrade_group: staging
-  commands:
-    # this command will add a label 'arch=x86_64' to an instance
-    - name: arch
-      command: ['/bin/uname', '-p']
-      period: 1h0m0s
 ```

-Only static and command-based and labels may be used.

-At the start of a group rollout, the Teleport proxy marks a desired group of hosts to update in the backend.
+At the start of a group rollout, the Teleport auth server captures the desired group of hosts to update in the backend.
-An arbitrary but UUID-deterministic fixed number of hosts (`max_in_flight % x total`) are instructed to upgrade at the same time via `/v1/webapi/find`.
+An fixed number of hosts (`max_in_flight % x total`) are instructed to upgrade at the same time via `/v1/webapi/find`.
 Additional hosts are instructed to update as earlier updates complete, timeout, or fail, never exceeding `max_in_flight`.
 The group rollout is halted if timeouts or failures exceed their specified thresholds.
 Group rollouts may be retried with `tctl autoupdate run`.